fusioncharts/dev_centre_docs/fusiongrid/installation/getting-started-react.md

   fgEvent-EVENTNAME={this.chartEventCallback}
 />
 ```
-Where the EVENTNAME property is replaced by the event you want to track.
+Where the 'EVENTNAME' property is replaced by the event you want to track.

 ## See your grid
 ![Automobile Ranking](/fusiongrid/images/automobile_ranking_sample.png)